GabiTulba/TJCTF2018-Write-ups/Nothing But Everything/Nothing But Everything.md

   1. Both the names and the contents were encrypted.
   2. There is no Private Key, so the encryption system is simple and most probably easily reversible.
   3. The file names/ directory names and contents of the files are all numbers (very long numbers).
-  4. The file and directory names varied quite a bit in lenght.
+  4. The file and directory names varied quite a bit in length.
 <br>
 This lead me to think that the everything was transformed somehow byte by byte.<br>
 I then tought that the process was similar to how text messages usually are transformed to integers during RSA encryption so I tried that with the main directory's name.<br>